Guide

 • This removes a major legal risk from your funding round.
 Without recognition, a large investment at a high valuation could generate a surprise tax bill.

-• Important: This protection applies to investments from resident Indian individuals and eligible AIFs.
+• This protection applies to investments from resident Indian individuals and eligible AIFs.
 Foreign investments still require FEMA compliance.

 Source: Section 56(2)(viib) proviso; CBDT Circular on startup angel tax exemption